-The Simplex Method

-Lab Objective: The Simplex Method is a straightforward algorithm for finding optimal solutions to optimization problems with linear constraints and cost functions.
-Because of its simplicity and applicability, this algorithm has been named one of the most important algorithms invented within the last 100 years.
-In this lab, we implement a standard Simplex solver for the primal problem.

-Standard Form

-The Simplex Algorithm accepts a linear constrained optimization problem, also called a linear program, in the form given below:

-$$\begin{array}{ll} \text{maximize} & \mathbf{c}^{\mathsf{T}}\mathbf{x} \\ \text{subject to} & A\mathbf{x} \preceq \mathbf{b} \\ & \mathbf{x} \succeq \mathbf{0} \end{array}$$

-Note that any linear program can be converted to standard form, so there is no loss of generality in restricting our attention to this particular formulation.
+Lab 1 Simplex Method Lab Objective: Implement the Simplex Algorithm to solve linear constrained optimization problems.
+The Simplex Algorithm numbers among the most important algorithms invented within the last 100 years.
+It provides a straightforward method for finding optimal solutions to linear constrained optimization problems.
+The algorithm obtains the solution by traversing the edges of the feasible region defined by the constraints.
+The theory of convex optimization guarantees that the optimal point will be found among the vertices of the feasible region, and so a carefully implemented Simplex Algorithm will discover the exact solution in a finite number of steps.
+Standard Form The Simplex Algorithm accepts a linear constrained optimization problem, also known as a linear program, in the form given below: $$\begin{array}{ll} \text{maximize} & c^T x \\ \text{subject to} & Ax \leq b \\ & x \geq 0 \end{array}$$ Note that any linear program can be converted to standard form, so there is no loss of generality in restricting our attention to this particular formulation.
 Such an optimization problem defines a region in space called the feasible region, the set of points satisfying the constraints.
-Because the constraints are all linear, the feasible region forms a geometric object called a polytope, having flat faces and edges (see Figure 14.1).
+Because the constraints are all linear, the feasible region forms a geometric object called a polytope, having flat faces and edges (see Figure 1.1).
 The Simplex Algorithm jumps among the vertices of the feasible region searching for an optimal point.
 It does this by moving along the edges of the feasible region in such a way that the objective function is always increased after each move.

-(b) The feasible region for a linear program with 3-dimensional constraints.

-Figure 14.1: If an optimal point exists, it is one of the vertices of the polyhedron.
-The simplex algorithm searches for optimal points by moving between adjacent vertices in a direction that increases the value of the objective function until it finds an optimal vertex.

 Implementing the Simplex Algorithm is straightforward, provided one carefully follows the procedure.
-We will break the algorithm into several small steps, and write a function to perform each one.
+We will break the algorithm into several small steps, and

+Figure 1.1: The feasible region for a linear program.
+The optimal point is one of the vertices of the polytope.

+write a function to perform each one.
 To become familiar with the execution of the Simplex algorithm, it is helpful to work several examples by hand.

 The Simplex Solver

 Our program will be more lengthy than many other lab exercises and will consist of a collection of functions working together to produce a final result.
 It is important to clearly define the task of each function and how all the functions will work together.
 If this program is written haphazardly, it will be much longer and more difficult to read than it needs to be.
 We will walk you through the steps of implementing the Simplex Algorithm as a Python class.

 For demonstration purposes, we will use the following linear program.

-'''

-maximize 3x_0 + 2x_1
+maximize

+$$3x_0 + 2x_1$$

-subject to x_0 - x_1 \le 2
+subject to $x_0 - x_1 \le 2$

-3x_0 + x_1 \le 5
+$3x_0 + x_1 \le 5$

-4x_0 + 3x_1 \le 7
+$4x_0 + 3x_1 \le 7$

-x_0, x_1 \ge 0.
+$x_0, x_1 \ge 0$.

-'''